atom/node-ls-archive/README.md

 `callback` - The function to call after reading completes with an error or the string contents.

+### archive.readGzip(gzipArchivePath, callback)

+Read the contents of the gzipped archive path and invoke the callback with the string contents of the uncompressed paths.
+The `callback` gets two arguments `(error, pathContents)`.

+`gzipArchivePath` - The string path to the gzipped archive file.

+`callback` - The function to call after reading completes with an error or the string contents.

 ### ArchiveEntry

 Class representing a path entry inside an archive file.